-PAHs are found in some natural substances like oil and coal and are formed during the incomplete burning of organic matter such as coal, oil, gas, wood, garbage, or other organic substances.
+PAHs are found in some natural substances like oil and coal.
+They are formed during the incomplete burning of organic matter such as coal, oil, gas, wood, garbage, or other organic substances.

-Charring or barbecuing meat and other foods and smoking cigarettes are the largest exposures of PAHs for most individuals.
+Charring or barbecuing meat and other foods, and smoking cigarettes are the largest exposures of PAHs for most people.
 Air emissions are a minor source.

 Toxicity and health effects

-PAHs are toxic to humans and other organisms and are widespread in Washington’s environment.
+PAHs are toxic to people and other organisms.
+They are widespread in Washington’s environment.
 Studies have linked PAHs to cancer, reproductive problems, and weakened immune systems.

 Taking action against PAHs

-The CAP did find that current programs can be enhanced to improve or speed up results.
+The chemical action plan did find that current programs can be enhanced to improve or speed up results.
 Recommendations focus on initial sources of PAHs, but it's also important to manage pathways like stormwater, where PAHs from multiple sources combine.
 Developing more effective strategies for controlling stormwater is an important tool in limiting the impact of PAHs in Washington.

 Chemical action plan recommendations